 • Keep records for your Nutrient Budget and talk to people that can potentially provide a Nutrient Budget for you

-• Talk to Farm Environmental Management Plan providers, and register interest with industry providers or approved individuals - See our Farm Plan page for more information.
+• Talk to Farm Environmental Management Plan providers, and register interest with industry providers or approved individuals - See more about Farm Plans for more information.

 • Keep an eye on media and this website.

 The Tukituki Plan sets out the rules and voluntary approaches to improve water quality and reach specific targets.
 New rules include stock exclusion from permanent and some intermittent streams, Farm Environment Management Plans, and maintaining records for nutrient budgeting.
 Putting this plan change into practice will take a coordinated effort from HBRC, landowners and the community.